mabdimalik/eyes-on-airstrikes/README.md

 # Eyes on Airstrikes: The War on Terror in Somalia

 This is a basic online interactive mapping tool and data explorer to help track and document the decade old - and still ongoing air raids against terror groups in Somalia.
-To learn more or contribute to this project, please email [mohamed @ abdimalik dot com].
+To learn more or contribute to this project, please email [abdimalik at tutanota dot com].
 We look forward to hearing from you!

 The app is live at this link: https://talo.shinyapps.io/airstrikes/